Njugi92/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that counts the number of directories and sub directories in current working script to reverse dj cut killer command that finds all empty files and directories and sub directories
+script that counts the number of directories and sub directories in current working script to reverse dj cut killer command that finds all empty files and directories and sub directories script that prints all .gif files in current working directory